 [Section 44 amended by No. 14 of 1996 s.
 4; No. 60 of 2006 s.
 136.]

-45. Local government inventories
+45. Local government to compile etc. inventory of buildings with cultural heritage significance

 (1) A local government shall compile and maintain an inventory of buildings within its district which in its opinion are, or may become, of cultural heritage significance.